-Above and below: In this sortie we were flying at around 40,000 feet.
-I was flying with Flying Offier Anker in the right hand seat of Vampire T11 XD541 on 7 August 1957.
-The aircraft formating on us was Vampire Tll XD612 but I did not record the name of the pilot of that one.
+Below: In this sortie we were flying at around 35,000 feet.
+My pilot was Flying Offier Anker in the left hand seat of Vampire T11 XD541 on 7 August 1957.
+The aircraft formating on us was Vampire T11 XD612 but I did not record the name of the pilot of that one.

 Above: That's a page from my official flying logbook for two busy weeks in June 1957.
-The sortie on 14 June created two personal records: the highest and fastest I had flown up that that date.
+The sortie on 14 June created two personal records: the highest and fastest I had flown up to that date.
 Mach 0.84 was the T11's limiting Mach number, and 42,000ft was about the maximum height a T11 could reach.

 Into this exalted group of flyers I arrived, a fresh-faced 21-year old sergeant signaller with a grand total of 75 hours in his flying log book.
-It was daunting, but I was made very welcome but I had a lot to learn.
+It was daunting, but I was made very welcome.
 Not surprisingly, there was no-one else in the Sergeants' Mess within 20 years of my age.
 The non-aircrew warrant officers and SNCOs seemed offended that anyone so young could be a member of their Mess, while the aircrew types tended to keep a fatherly eye on me.
 It was the first time I learned that during the war and for a few years afterwards, aircrew SNCOs had their own messes so that they didn't have to mix socially with non-aircrew.